 FIRST AID: Get the victim into fresh air, immediately.
 If the chlorine was ingested, Do NOT induce vomiting or drink fluids, call 911 right away.
 There is no antidote to chlorine exposure, but doctors may wish to monitor and stabilize the victim.

 Long term health risks from chlorine

-How to protect your home drinking water from chlorine
+How to protect your home from chlorine in drinking water

 Whole Home Filtration is your best bet; it stops chlorine from entering your home’s plumbing system.
 Keep in mind; water softeners do not filter chlorine unless they have an additional filter for chlorine.

-If you aren’t able to install whole home filtration, you next best bet is to use chlorine filters for your drinking water and bath:
+If you aren’t able to install whole home filtration, your next best bet is to use chlorine filters for your drinking water and bath:

 Drinking water systems provide filtration of toxins like chlorine.
 Some drinking water systems will also alkalize the water so you get some of the benefits that come from drinking alkaline water.
 However, drinking water systems do not improve the taste of your water the way a water ionizer does, and they don’t provide the same benefit to health.

-Shower filters for chlorine are an excellent investment in health and beauty.
-These filters protect you from chlorine gas, and help prevent the dry hair and skin that chlorine causes.
+Shower filters for chlorine in drinking water are an excellent investment in health and beauty.
+These filters protect you from chlorine in drinking water and help prevent the dry hair and skin that chlorine causes.
 If you don’t get a whole house filter for chlorine, you should get a shower filter.
 The shower is usually the source of highest chlorine exposure in the home.

 “Facts about Chlorine.”Centers for disease control and prevention.” .
 Centers for disease control, 10 Apr 2013.
 Web.
 8 Jul 2013. <http://www.bt.cdc.gov/agent/chlorine/basics/facts.asp>.